-Join Jim LaPier for an in-depth discussion in this video Create a basic roof, part of Up and Running with Vectorworks.
+Join Jim LaPier for an in-depth discussion in this video Create a basic roof, part of Learning Vectorworks (2014).

 …Now that all of our walls are drawn, we can cover our house with a roof.…Again, we'll create a new design layer to hold the roof elements.…I'll go to Tools > Organization > Design Layers, and select floor two and hit New.…I'll call this roof, and say okay.…I'll make sure that the layer wall height is set to zero and…the elevation is twenty one foot four and say okay.…Now, I'm going to turn scan two invisible and say okay.…